ENCCS/ju-systems-application-procedures/content/index.rst

 =================================================

 During this interactive tutorian we will:
 #.
+Item 1.
 Lern about different EuroHPC JU systems
 #.
-Learn about the different types of access modes to these systems
+Item 2. about the different types of access modes to these systems
 #.
 Learn about the internal review and evaluation procedures of the submitted applications
 #.
 Learn the tips and tricks on how to fill in the access call application forms